thecodrr/recuv/README.md

 Not a question but I agree.
 I am no `git` expert and I don't think I'll ever be.
 But even if I were, I'd have shot myself in the foot in some other really, really stupid way. `git` makes gits of us all, unfortunately.

 Having `recuv` in my toolbelt will at least provide me with a fallback.

+### I can do this in...

+Yes, I know.
+A bash wizard can probably do all of this in 1 line.
+This is just nicer and cross-platform.

+### Why not make a VSCode extension?

+There's no point in coupling 2 things that don't absolutely need to be coupled.
+Imagine the case where you couldn't access VSCode for some reason or you only had these history files without VSCode. `recuv` doesn't need VSCode nor should it.
+It can further be extended to add support for other editors and become even more useful.
+A VSCode extension can't do any of that.

 ## License